15+ Beautiful Flowers That Start With B [Complete Guide]

 Blue Daisy Bush

 It is in the Asteraceae family, which also includes other common plants such as sunflowers, daisies, asters, and marigolds.
-Blue Daisy Bush may grow up to 2 feet tall and broad, making it an excellent choice for borders, rock gardens, and pots.
+The plant may grow up to 2 feet tall and broad, making it an excellent choice for borders, rock gardens, and pots.

 Feature | Detail |